How to Avoid VeRO Violations on eBay – A Guide for Dropshippers

 How dropshippers can prevent VeRO warnings

-If you’re a dropshipper, the chances are that you’re probably listing hundreds, if not thousands of items everyday onto eBay.
+If you’re dropshipping on eBay, chances are, you’re probably listing hundreds, if not thousands of items every day onto eBay.
 And you’re probably doing most of it automatically too, with very little time spent reviewing every individual item you’re listing.

-All of that is great for saving time and making money, but here’s where the problem usually occurs.
+All of that is great for saving time and making money as long as you abide by eBay’s dropshipping policy, but here’s where the problem usually occurs.

 A lot of newer dropshipping software doesn’t include a comprehensive VeRO list.